Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

 	...
 	```

-	- After that you can open terminal in the folder of the KMM module - so in my case - `mobile-assignment-kmm`
+	- After that you can open terminal in the folder of the KMM module - so in my case - `mobile-assignment-kmm`.
 	- Only thing that is left, is to run these commands:

 	    The first command also creates the framework, so only the first one is necessary.

 	    `./gradlew createSwiftPackage`

-	    - Creates the XCFramework, ZIP file and Package.swift
+	    - Creates the XCFramework, ZIP file and Package.swift.

 	    `./gradlew createXCFramework`